Skip to Content

 Plus you have the odd-sounding dishes birthed by the influence of foreign cuisines like ankake spaghetti, teppan spaghetti, and Indian spaghetti.
 I checked if Nagoya had its own version of ramen and two types of Nagoya ramen came up – Taiwan ramen and Sugakiya Ramen.

 Taiwan ramen refers to a recreation of a spicy Taiwanese noodle dish made with ground pork, chives, green onions, and red chilies.
 Sugakiya Ramen isn’t a specific dish but a popular ramen chain in central Japan.
-It’s known for being the country’s cheapest ramen chain (just JPY 300) and features a tonkotsu-style ramen that’s meant to be eaten with a ramen spork!
+It’s known for being the country’s cheapest ramen chain and features a tonkotsu-style ramen that’s meant to be eaten with a ramen spork!

 As always, this Nagoya food guide is a work-in-progress that will only grow with each return visit to central Japan.
 With so much good food in Nagoya, you can bet your Hatcho miso we’ll be back.